wavezz1/import_osu_addon/README.md

 2. **Geometry Nodes Setup:**
    - The addon will create Geometry Nodes modifiers for different hitobject types (`Cursor`, `Circle`, `Slider`, `Spinner`), each storing relevant attributes.
-   - These attributes are driven by the properties of the hitobjects, allowing dynamic and flexible simulations within Blender.

 3. **Create Simulation Zones:**
    - Add separate Geometry Nodes objects to utilize the stored attributes.